nrv-framework/NRV/docs/tutorials/5_first_optimization.rst

 In NRV, the modification of the static context can either be done with a callable class or a function.
 Some `context_modifier` classes have already been implemented in NRV.

-The `biphasic_stimulus_CM` is appropriate for our problem.
-Such `context_modifier`(XXX) add a biphasic pulse to a given electrode of a `nrv_simulable` object.
+The :class:`~nrv.optim.optim_utils.ContextModifiers.biphasic_stimulus_CM` is appropriate for our problem.
+Such `context_modifier` add a biphasic pulse to a given electrode of a :doc:`simulable</usersguide/simulables>` object.
 To fit with our problem, we set the following arguments:
  * `start=1`: the cathodic pulse to start at :math:`1ms`.
  * `s_cathod="0"` the cathodic pulse amplitude is defined by the first value of the input vector :math:`\mathcal{X}_{sq}`.
  * `t_cathod="1"` the cathodic pulse duration is defined by the second value of the input vector :math:`\mathcal{X}_{sq}`.
  * `s_anod=0` anodic pulse amplitude is 0 (we consider a monophasic pulse).

 .. note::
-    Arguments of `biphasic_stimulus_CM` are similar to those of `stimulus.biphasic_pulse` (XXX).
+    Arguments of `biphasic_stimulus_CM` are similar to those of :meth:`~nrv.fmod.stimulus.stimulus.biphasic_pulse`.
 User can either set the argument to a specific value or specify that it should be defined by a tuning parameters input vector.
 In the second case the argument should be a `str` of the index of the argument in the vector.

 .. code:: ipython3